 The custody of the Fund's assets is mainly concentrated with one counterparty, namely RBC Investor Services Trust.
-RBC Investor Services Trust is a wholly-owned subsidiary of the Royal Bank of Canada which is a member of a major securities exchange and at 30 June 2015 had a credit rating of AA- (S&P) and Aa3 (Moody's) (2014: AA- (S&P) and Aa3 (Moody's)).
-At 30 June 2015, substantially all cash and cash equivalents were held in custody by RBC Investor Services Trust.
+RBC Investor Services Trust is a member of a major securities exchange, and at 30 June 2015 had a credit rating of AA- (S&P) and Aa3 (Moody's).
+At 30 June 2015, substantially all cash and cash equivalents, balances due from brokers and investments are held in custody by RBC investor Services Trust.